The Bluebird Trail Program : Cubscouts in Conservation!

 Working with youth

 - Cub Scouts like being involved in opening boxes and cleaning out old nest material.

 - Scouts have no problems working with 5’ high boxes (6’ steel fence poles).

-- Youth clean out days should not exceed 2 hours.
-Beyond that time window the kids loose interest and become bored with the clean out operation.
+- Youth clean-out days should not exceed 2 hours.
+Beyond that time window, the kids lose interest and become bored with the clean-out operation.

 - New box placements are ideal for older Webelo Scouts (9-10 years) who do well with hand tools.

 For more information, please contact John Janowski or Bruce Lantz.